Shopify/polaris/src/components/Modal/README.md

 # Modal

-Modals are overlays that prevent merchants from interacting with the rest of the application until a specific action is taken.
-They can be disruptive because they require merchants to take an action before they can continue interacting with the rest of Shopify.
-It should be used thoughtfully and sparingly.
+Modals are overlays that require merchants to take an action before they can continue interacting with the rest of Shopify.
+They can be disruptive and should be used thoughtfully and sparingly.

 ---